philfrei/SiVi/README.md

 ## Example Gallery

-SIVI includes a gallery of examples that are procedurally generated.
+SiVi includes a gallery of examples that are procedurally generated.
 These can be displayed using the Menu Bar: (MenuBar>>Settings>>Gallery).
 Clicking on a displayed graphic will bring it's settings into the GUI for further editing.
 Gallery examples can be used as starting points for the creation of new graphics.

 In this section, we take a closer look at two examples from the *Gallery* contained within SIVI.